lifeBalance/authentication-bcrypt/README.md

 ## Introduction to authentication in Rails 4
-First of all, there are a lot of ways to implement authentication in Rails 4 ([devise], [omniauth], [authlogic]), but using the `bcrypt.gem` is one of the easiest way to do it.
+First of all, there are a lot of ways to implement authentication in Rails 4 ([devise][1], [omniauth][2], [authlogic][3]), but using the `bcrypt.gem` is one of the easiest way to do it.

 ## What is bcrypt
-`bcrypt` is a program(to be more precise, is a [key derivation function]) for hashing passwords designed by Niels Provos and David Mazières, and presented in 1999.
-This function is based on the Blowfish cipher, you can read more about it [here].
+`bcrypt` is a program(to be more precise, is a [key derivation function][4]) for hashing passwords designed by Niels Provos and David Mazières, and presented in 1999.
+This function is based on the Blowfish cipher, you can read more about it [here][5].
 The bcrypt function is the default password hash algorithm for BSD and other systems including some Linux distributions such as SUSE Linux.

 There are implementations of bcrypt for a lot of languages Python, C, C#, Perl, PHP, Java, JavaScript, and of course Ruby.
-We owe the ruby implementation to [Coda Hale], and the project is maintained here at [github].
-Also you can check the gem at [rubygems].
+We owe the ruby implementation to [Coda Hale][6], and the project is maintained here at [github][7].
+Also you can check the gem at [rubygems][8].

 ## Using bcrypt in Rails